danchyy/danchyy.github.io/en/_posts/2021-02-24-mid-range-evolution.md

 That's why players like Harris, Robinson and especially Turner and Lopez have moved into the corner instead of standing at half distance, because that way they have roughly the same probability of scoring, but of course they will get 3 points instead of 2.

-And one indirect effect they achieve is that magical spacing.
+And one indirect effect, and maybe even more important effect, is that they space the floor.
 The court is much wider and Brogdon-Sabonis (in the case of Pacers and Myles Turner) or Giannis (in the case of Bucks and Brook Lopez) get a lot more room to play through the middle of the floor.

+There are more reasons that culminated to this scenario, more specifically rule changes.
+In the 90s there was no rule for defensive 3 seconds, which allowed players to stand in the paint much more, nowadays that's not allowed.
+But whenever you look at old basketball games (80s-90s) you can see bunch of players bunched up around the paint area.

 ### The most efficient basketball ever